Cite This Page

 - Pip gets used to his blacksmith lifestyle, even if he's still a little mopey.

 - He also starts to notice that Biddy is all grown up with fancy hair-dos and high heels and pretty eyes.

-One day, Pip is studying in the kitchen while Biddy sews near him, listening to him read aloud.
+- One day, Pip is studying in the kitchen while Biddy sews near him, listening to him read aloud.
 She seems to be sponging up everything that he learns himself, all while taking care of daily domestic tasks, errands, and chores.

-After pulling out lots of grass, he finally confesses his deepest secret to Biddy and tells her that he wants to be a gentleman more than anything in the world.
+- On Sunday, the two of them take a summer stroll on the marshes.
+It's a beautiful day, but Pip finally confesses his deepest secret to Biddy: he wants to be a gentleman more than anything in the world.

-The two walk along, and Pip tells Biddy that he wishes he could MAKE himself fall in love with her, because, if that were the case, everything would be OK for him.
-He’s a real charmer, that Pip.
+- Instead, he repays her by saying that he wishes he could make himself fall in love with her, because, if that were the case, everything would be okay for him.

 - Suddenly, Orlick shows up out of the graveyard and menaces them a little.
 Biddy tells Pip that she doesn't like Orlick.
 She tells him that Orlick likes her and flirts with her mercilessly, against her will.